jameslawler/notes/docs/portuguese/verbs/todo/chegar.md

 3. Coming Into Existence:

-   - Portuguese: Vindo à existência - ex: Vocês chegam com uma nova ideia.
+   - Portuguese: Criar algo - ex: Vocês chegaram a uma nova ideia.
-   - English: Come into existence - e.g: They come up with a new idea.
+   - English: Come into existence - e.g: They came up with a new idea.

 ## Exercises